Pee Wee Golf

 "That monkey has more sex than anyone," he said, as we examined the narrow putting chute between its legs.
 The monkey has become the popular choice for suggestive souvenir photographs.
 Management doesn't discourage the practice, though Tom finally had to plug up the hole in the monkey's butt to stop little kids from inserting their golf putters.
 "Hey Ma!
 Look at this!"

-Tom is working on adding a new statue to the park -- the first in years.
-He has the silver cylinder and nosecone of a moon rocket started, composed of raw materials donated by locals.
-Sounds like a good Spring project -- after the flood, of course.
+Tom has added a couple of new statues to the park -- the first in years -- a giant cactus and a rocket ship.
+The silver cylinder and nose cone of the moon rocket are composed of raw materials donated by locals.

 Thanks to Tim Hollis, Debra Jane Selzer, and Karen Franceschi (Koplin) for some of the details on the Koplin connection.